knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Main Success Scenario: Code is available for download and use.

-●	Trigger: source code is ready for distribution
+●	Trigger: Source code is ready for distribution